RichardBronosky/Tic-Tac-Toe/README.rst

 Acceptance criteria
 =======================

-* The AI should never lose to a human
 * The submission must include both server & client side code -- no CLI-only or browser-only implementations
 * Quality counts!
 Take your time on your submission; There is technically no time limit!
 A good submission that takes a while will be better than a poor submission that took 1 day.
+* The AI should never lose

 Technical notes